 “We pick the wounds of communities and we leave them open afresh.
 We offer really hardly nothing in research to respond to this other than a publication summary in Northern Europe.”
 Stanley Kimaren, Indigenous Livelihoods, Enhancement Partners, Kenya

 “Many times I hear communities saying ‘what is in this research for us?’
 And people say ‘advocacy - we are going to make awareness’.
 But sometimes awareness is not enough.
-What is the tangible benefits in the community?
+What is the tangible benefit in the community?
 Not for individual people in communities, but community resources.”
 Lilly Sar, University of Goroka, Papua New Guinea

 “The indigenous person remains in their designated space, still as the informer, the object.”
 Anápuáka Tupinambá, Radio Yandê, Brazil

 “What happens to them when they’ve gone?
-Have they forgotten the people that gave them all the information, all the data that was given?
+Have they forgotten the people that gave them all the information, all the data that was given?”
 Lilly Sar, University of Goroka, Papua New Guinea

-These comments mirror points made by Giovanna Fassetta and Maria Grazia Imperiale in their think piece article (2019) and Adam Branch and Laury Ocen in their case study (2019) on the inequalities and injustices that are still prevalent in collaborative research between western researchers and indigenous communities.
+These comments mirror points made by Giovanna Fassetta and Maria Grazia Imperiale in their think piece (2019) and Adam Branch and Laury Ocen in their case study (2019) on the inequalities and injustices that are still prevalent in collaborative research between western researchers and indigenous communities.
 They are also in line with findings by Drawson, Toombs and Mushquash (2017) who highlight that indigenous research “has historically been completed on, rather than with” indigenous communities.

 Themes: Holistic Thinking and Interdisciplinary Approaches